 There are many views on how social anxiety develops.
 Some people believe that if they had parents who were quieter or didn’t socialize much that they just inherited this type of personality and lacked adequate role models for socializing.
-While this could have an impact to an extent, it’s difficult to point to this as the core issue because, most likely, we have observed positive forms of interaction throughout our lives.
+While this kind of parental identification could have an impact, it’s difficult to point to this as the core cause of social anxiety because, most likely, we have also observed positive forms of interaction throughout our lives, as well.

-The issue is less that we don’t know what to do, it is more the confidence in ourselves to perform the behaviors that is the problem — or maybe we feel that we can force ourselves to perform the behaviors, but we feel like an impostor when we do.
+The issue is generally less that we don’t know what to do, it is more about the confidence in ourselves to perform — or maybe we feel that we can force ourselves to perform the behaviors, but we feel like an impostor when we do.

 If we are judged, then we will be rejected as not good enough for the other person, and thus reinforce our fears of inadequacy in ourselves.
-These concerns, while they feel overwhelming at times, are often magnified in our minds and are inconsistent with reality — for example, “If I take a deep breath or blink too much while listening to her talk she’ll think I’m bored or uninterested”).
-Could she think this?
+These concerns, while they feel overwhelming at times, are often magnified in our minds and can be inconsistent with reality.
+For example, “If I take a deep breath or blink too much while listening to him talk he’ll think I’m bored or uninterested”).
+Could he think this?
 Of course.
 Is it likely?
 Not so much.

 One of the big issues with social anxiety is a relinquishing of power to other people, especially people we don’t know.
 We place ourselves at an inferior level before meeting people, which gives people we don’t know all the power over us.
 So we end up entering a social situation feeling that we need to find a way to prove ourselves as worthy in their eyes rather than entering as equals to share an experience together.